jrderuiter/snakemake-exome/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the files `config.yaml` and `samples.tsv`.
+Configure the workflow according to your needs by editing the files `config.yaml` and `samples.tsv`.
+Note that fastq file paths can be specified as local file paths or remote http-based urls (other options can be added on request).

 ### Step 3: Execute workflow

-Test your configuration by performing a dry-run via
+Test your configuration by performing a dry-run using

     snakemake -n